osg-htc/docs/docs/worker-node/install-singularity.md

 ### Configuring singularity ###

-The OSG distribution of singularity includes a feature called `underlay` that enables using bind mount points that do not exist in the container image.
+The OSG distribution of singularity includes an option called `underlay` that enables using bind mount points that do not exist in the container image.
-It is not enabled by default but recommended because it is less vulnerable to security problems than the similar default `overlay` feature.
+It is not enabled by default but recommended because it is less vulnerable to security problems than the similar default `overlay` option.
-In addition, the `overlay` feature does not work on RHEL6 and does not work correctly on RHEL7 when container images are distributed by CVMFS.
+In addition, the `overlay` option does not work on RHEL6 and does not work correctly on RHEL7 when container images are distributed by CVMFS.

 Set these options in `/etc/singularity/singularity.conf`: